ivillicana/ivillicana.github.io/_posts/2018-07-05-whiskey_organizer_-_a_sinatra_based_crud_app.markdown

 ### Decision #2 – Database Associations

 The ActiveRecord library was used in this application for object-relational mapping.
 This function depends on proper associations between various models and the database.
 Again, I based these associations on a real-world collection of whiskey items.
 So, a single User has many Items and, through these items, has many whiskeys.
 The reverse of this logic is also true.
 On the other hand, a single Item belongs to a single User as well as to a single Whiskey.
-Because I did not have a “has many” to “has many” relationship, no join table was needed in the database.
+Because I did not have a “has many” to “has many” relationship, no independent join table was needed in the database; the items table wa serving this purpose.

 ![DatabaseAssociations)](https://i.imgur.com/BSa8D2rl.png)